JROTC Championship Series - Rules

 - A compass, watch and map are the only authorized navigation tools.

-GPS, radios, or cell phones are not to be used except in emergencies.
+GPS, radios, or cell phones are not to be used except in emergencies only.

 In an emergancy, blow 3 short blasts on your whistle.
 Repeat after a few seconds.